govlawtech/dva-sop-api/README.md

 [Generated case summary example] (src/test/resources/Case Summary.docx)

-# Integration Notes
+# Notes on Operation Names

+Operation names are expected to be exactly as they appear in the relevant Service Determinations.

+* Note the em-dash in the name "Enduring Freedom&#151;Afghanistan"
-The Operation Name for operation with description 'ADF contribution to the NATO no-fly-zone and maritime enforcement operation against Libya' is ```NNMEOAL```.
-(The Service Determination omits a name, but we want one to identify the operation.)
+* The Operation Name for operation with description 'ADF contribution to the NATO no-fly-zone and maritime enforcement operation against Libya' is ```NNMEOAL```.
+(The Service Determination omits a name, so we made one up to identify the operation.)